ct0381912/notes/README.md

 # 2023-12-23
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may seem impressive, but it often leads to bugs, maintenance issues, and difficulty in understanding by others.
 Strive to write clean, concise, and readable code that solves the problem at hand efficiently.
 Remember, code is read far more often than it is written."

+# 2023-12-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."

+This reminds us that while it's tempting to create intricate and advanced solutions, the true art of programming lies in creating simple, effective, and maintainable code.